Holding Rideshare Drivers And Companies Accountable

 Driving for a living does not make you a good driver.
 The people behind the wheel of rideshare vehicles for companies such as Uber and Lyft are the same drivers they were before putting that company’s logo on their rear window; some of them are good drivers, but many of them are the same inattentive idiots you have been cursing at for years as they cut you off, speed, blow through stop signs and risk the lives of their fellow drivers and passengers.

 In Los Angeles and surrounding Southern California communities, you can turn to Pheffer Law if you have been hurt in an accident involving a rideshare vehicle.
-Whether you were a passenger or driver, you can rely on personal injury lawyer Jeff Pheffer to uncover all sources of insurance coverage and maximize your claim for damages such as past and future medical bills, lost wages, pain and suffering.
+Whether you were a passenger or driver, you can rely on me, Jeff Pheffer, a personal injury lawyer to uncover all sources of insurance coverage and maximize your claim for damages such as past and future medical bills, lost wages, pain and suffering.

 What To Do After A Rideshare Accident